DagsHub/3D-model-datasets/README.md

 ## What is Hacktoberfest?

 [Hacktoberfest](https://hacktoberfest.com/) is a month-long virtual festival of open source!
 Participants are giving back to the community by completing pull requests, participating in events, and donating to open-source projects.
-This project is part of Hacktoberfest 2021, where participants enrich the open-source audio datasets hosted on DagsHub.
+This project is part of Hacktoberfest 2023, where participants enrich the open-source 3D datasets

 ## **Quick Start to Contribution**